-Figure 6.
+Fig. 6.
 Magnetic anomalies of the Indian subcontinent from Emag2 (Maus et al., 2009), with the same structural and earthquake data overlain as on Fig. 5.
-The light blue lines within the Indian subcontinent represents the major permanent rivers.
-Other details are as in Figures 2 and 5.
+The light blue lines within the Indian subcontinent represent the major permanent rivers.
+Other details are as in Figs. 2 and 5.
+(For interpretation of the references to colour in this figure legend, the reader is referred to the web version of this article.)

-Figure 7.
+Fig. 7.
 Colour-coded image of Bouguer gravity anomalies of the southeastern regions of India showing interpreted line drawings of NE-SW striking undulations (yellow lines) in the region assumed to have been caused by the orthogonal regional maximum horizontal stress field that persisted throughout the Neogene.
+(For interpretation of the references to color in this figure legend, the reader is referred to the web version of this article.)